Mike Sheahan

-Michael Sheahan (born 4 March 1947) is an Australian journalist who specialises in Australian rules football.
+Michael Sheahan (born 3 March 1947) is an Australian journalist who specialises in Australian rules football.
 He was chief football writer and associate sports editor for the Herald Sun for 18 years.
 Although he left these positions at the end of 2011, he still writes special columns for the newspaper, including his yearly "Top 50" player list.
 He was also a panelist on the Fox Footy program On the Couch and former media director for the Australian Football League (AFL, formerly VFL).
 He also joins Brian Taylor, Matthew Richardson, Matthew Lloyd and Leigh Matthews in the 3AW radio station's pre-match football discussion on Saturday afternoons.
-In addition he conducted a weekly interview program on Fox Footy, Open Mike until October 2020 when he would be retiring after an 11 year stint at Fox Footy.
+In addition he conducted a weekly interview program on Fox Footy, Open Mike until September 2020 when he would be retiring after a 19 year stint at Fox Footy.
 In February 2018 he joined a podcast with former St Kilda coach Grant Thomas and former co-host of The Footy Show, Sam Newman, entitled "Sam, Mike and Thomo", it aired once weekly and talks about all trending topics, with a sprinkling of commentary on AFL.
 However, upon that being cancelled in March 2019, in August that year he joined another podcast, entitled "Sam Mike and Don, 'You Can Not Be Serious'", with Newman and former VFL footballer Don Scott.
 The podcast airs in a similar format and covers similar topics to the previous one.
 He was a part of this until June 2020, when he quit the podcast for a second time due to the fallout of a comment made by Scott about former AFL footballer Nicky Winmar.